What is Title IX?

 The Title IX Coordinator will reach out to the complainant or alleged survivor to inquire about the incident.

 What does the Title IX investigation process entail?

-Please click here to learn about what a Title IX investigation entails.
+Please click on the Title IX process infographic to learn about what a Title IX investigation entails.

 Who is involved in a Title IX investigation?